Setting clear buyer expectations and then meeting or exceeding them is a great way to make your buyer happy and ensure a smooth transaction.

 Tip: If your shipping and handling costs are higher than average, consider explaining in your listing what the shipping and handling costs include.

-Tip: Use tracking information, Delivery Confirmation, or Signature Confirmation to protect yourself if a buyer claims that they didn't receive an item.
+Tip: Use tracking information, Delivery Confirmation, or Signature Confirmation to protect yourself in case a buyer claims that they didn't receive an item.
 This is one of the qualifications for getting an automatic 5-star rating for shipping time.

 For a destination with free shipping, no other fees related to shipping, handling, or packaging can be charged.